Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Andrew Benintendi At The Plate

-- Benintendi has an OPS of .700, fueled by an OBP of .334 to go with a slugging percentage of .366.
-All three of those stats lead Chicago hitters this season.
+- Benintendi leads Chicago with an OBP of .333, plus a team-best slugging percentage of .367.

-- Among qualifying batters in MLB action, his batting average ranks 48th, his on-base percentage ranks 62nd, and he is 127th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 63rd, and he is 127th in the league in slugging.

+- In 74.8% of his 127 games this season, Benintendi has picked up at least one hit.
+He's also had 34 multi-hit games.

-- In 27.0% of his games this season, Benintendi has driven in at least one run.
-In six of those games (4.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 27.6% of his games this season, Benintendi has notched at least one RBI.
+In seven of those games (5.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

+- He has scored in 51 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.